Categories

 The Warner Bros.
 Bidding War: Part 3 – The CCO Playbook for Transactions Under Pressure

 The Warner Bros.
 (WBD) bidding war is not simply a Board story.
 It is a compliance operating model test.
 When a superior proposal emerges, the Chief Compliance Officer (CCO) must move from program design to execution discipline.
-Today we conclude our short review of the Warner Bros./Netflix/Paramount dance and sale with a consideration of lessons for the compliance professional.
+Today, we conclude our short review of the Warner Bros./Netflix/Paramount dance and sale by considering lessons for the compliance professional.

 The answer is grounded in the DOJ’s Evaluation of Corporate Compliance Programs (ECCP).
 The core question remains constant.
 Is the program working in practice?
 A live transaction provides the answer.